-There is no requirement to have a written employment contract with an employee, but it is good business practice and very useful to have in writing what has been agreed between employer and employee about pay, hours and other conditions.
-If there is ever a dispute, it is difficult to prove what was agreed without something in writing.
+There is no legal requirement to have a written employment contract with an employee, but it is good business practice and an important safeguard to document what has been agreed between employer and employee about pay, hours and other conditions.
+If there is ever a dispute about employment entitlements, it is difficult to prove what was agreed without something in writing.

 The What to include in an employment contract page highlights key information which could be included.

-Have you checked whether a WA award applies?
+Have you checked whether a WA award applies to the employee?